Crossing the Wadi Araba border from Israel to Jordan

-Because I get more and more questions about how to cross this border and how it works with the visa, I collected the latest information and put it together in this overview.
+I get many questions from my guests about how to cross this border and how it works with the visa.
+Because of these questions I collected the latest information and put it together in this overview.
 And as you are reading this, you are probably searching for this information.

 How to get from Ramon airport by bus to Eilat

-The Ramon airport is only 20 km from the city centre of Eilat.
 You can take the Egged bus No. 30 from Ramon Airport to Eilat.
 Look up the departure times on the Egged website.* The bus is outside of the arrivals terminal.
-You can buy the ticket, 4,5 Shekels (NIS) from the bus driver.
+The bus driver is selling the tickets, 4,5 Shekels (NIS).
 The bus will bring you, with a few stops on the way, within half an hour to the bus station in Eilat.

 *In addition, when you are in Jordan and you want to check the Egged bus website you need a VPN because the website is blocked for Jordanian ip addresses.

-How to get from Ramon airport by bus to the Wadi Araba border
+How to get from Ramon airport to the Wadi Araba border

 First of all you take bus 30 from Ramon Airport.
 Either you alight at the Eilat Yitzhak Rabin Border Terminal bus stop and walk the 1500 meter to the Border Terminal.